College of Agriculture, Vellayani

 College of Agriculture, Vellayani is the first agriculture college in Kerala under Kerala Agricultural University and situated in Vellayani, Thiruvananthapuram.
 The campus has an area of 250 hectare bordered on three sides by Vellayani Lake.

 History

-The "Lalindloch Palace" of the Travancore royal family acts as the administrative block and office of the Dean of Faculty, Agriculture of the College of Agriculture, Vellayani.
-Senior Maharani Sethu Lakshmi Bayi, the Regent of Travancore, lived at this palace after her regency with her daughters Lalitha and Indira.
-The word "Lalindloch" is a combination of the names Lalitha and Indira and loch, a Scottish word for "lake" (Vellayani Lake).
+The Lalindloch Palace of the Travancore royal family acts as the administrative block and office of the Dean of Faculty, Agriculture of the College of Agriculture, Vellayani.
+Senior Maharani Sethu Lakshmi Bayi, the then Regent of Travancore, lived at this palace after her regency with her daughters Lalitha and Indira.
+The word Lalindloch is a combination of the names Lalitha and Indira and loch, a Scottish word for lake (Vellayani Lake).
 In 1955, the palace and estate was handed over to the Government of Travancore–Cochin for creating the College of Agriculture, Vellayani.